 There are two types of rhinoplasty, open and closed.
 The difference is in where the surgical incisions are made.
 Both of these techniques are highly effective, and the decision to use one or the other depends upon the shape of the patient’s nose and the desired results.
 In general, a closed rhinoplasty is slightly less invasive because all of the incisions are made inside the nose, and it does not require an incision on the columella, the underside of the nose.
 But even with an open rhinoplasty, the incision is usually barely noticeable after it has healed.

 The vast majority of our rhinoplasty patients are dissatisfied with the way their nose looks and are looking to change its appearance.
 We also see several patients each year who have structural abnormalities or previous injuries, resulting in breathing difficulties that can be corrected through a rhinoplasty.
-Unfortunately, some have had rhinoplasty in the past and are unhappy with either the appearance or function of their new nose.
-We are also happy to provide a consultation for these patients.
-For all of the reasons above, and more, you are likely a great rhinoplasty candidate if you have any of the following:
+Unfortunately, some have had rhinoplasty in the past and are unhappy with either the appearance or function of their new nose; we are also happy to provide a consultation for these patients.
+In addition to the reasons above, you are likely a great rhinoplasty candidate if you have any of the following:

 Rhinoplasty is also routinely and safely performed on teenagers.
 Young people often realize at a young age that they do not like the way their nose looks and would like to have it reshaped.
 To ensure a successful procedure and results, female candidates must be a minimum of 14 years of age, and males should be at least 16-17 years of age.

-We will begin first with the closed rhinoplasty.
-This is our preferred method, as it does not leave any external scarring.
+A closed rhinoplasty is our preferred method, as it does not leave any external scarring.
 Dr. Rice makes all of the incisions for a closed procedure on the inside of the nose.
 These internal entry points still allow access to the areas of the nose that need refinement and can be highly effective at addressing a majority of cosmetic concerns.
 We also love this method because we prefer not to leave any visible scars, no matter how small, whenever we are able.
 Our guiding philosophy is to help you achieve your goals in the least invasive way possible.
 With that said, because the closed technique is less invasive, there can be slightly less access to the nose, which means some issues are better corrected with an open rhinoplasty procedure.

 Open rhinoplasty is used for procedures that require more exposure for the necessary corrections or procedures that are more extensive.
 The open rhinoplasty method allows full access to the entire nasal structure.
 This access is acquired by making an incision between the nostrils (across the columella), allowing direct visualization of both sides of the nose, enabling us to re-shape the structure by altering the nasal cartilage.
 This will leave a small scar that will be virtually unnoticeable after it heals.